brainglobe/brainrender-docs/README.md

-# Introduction
+# **This repository is archived, and this information is no longer current.
+The documentation repository is now at https://github.com/brainglobe/website**

-**This repository is archived.
-Documentation is now hosted at https://github.com/brainglobe/website**
+## brainrender documentation can be found at the [website](https://brainglobe.info/documentation/brainrender/index.html) and examples in the [GitHub repository](https://github.com/brainglobe/brainrender/tree/main/examples).

 ![](.gitbook/assets/aba.png)